How to Remove Dust and Scratches From Film Scans

 Using Adobe Photoshop and Spot Healing Tool

-13 min read by Dmitri ☕️.No matter how gingerly you may be handling your film, chances are that dust and scratches will creep in, especially if you’re trying to restore an old archive.
-There are few ways to remedy these artifacts — some are software-assisted, others are scanning device-based or mechanical.
+No matter how gingerly you may be handling your film, chances are that dust and scratches will creep in, especially if you’re trying to restore an old archive.
+There are a few ways to remedy these artifacts — some are software-assisted; others are scanning device-based or mechanical.

 ✪ Note: I use Adobe Photoshop for all my dust & scratch removal.
-The link above has a few special offers on Adobe plans and products.
-Last time I checked, you can get the “photography” package for $10/mo.

 When and how to use automation to clean up damaged negatives.

-Dust, scratches, and other kinds of film damage can be removed with variuos tools, including the Dust & Scratches tool in Photoshop.
+Dust, scratches, and other kinds of film damage can be removed with various tools, including the Dust & Scratches tool in Photoshop.
 I found that it works well for images that you do not plan to print or display big and with a minimal amount of damage.

 While cleaning up film by hand will typically yield much better results, it can take a long time to complete.
 Thus I suggest first seeing if either Photoshop’s Dust & Scratches, another tool, or your scanner’s Digital ICE software can do the trick for you.